ayaanh221/diary-max/README.md

 ### Features Left to Implement
 1. I would like to add  a recipe planner where you would be able to add a recipe and a day you want to cook it, when the day arrives you would get a text message reminding you.
 2. Dietary
+3. I want to fix the search bar so people can search for previously created recipes
 # Technologies Used
  I have used the following  technologies:
 HTML, CSS, JavaScript Python, front end from Materialize Full Stack Micro Framework Flask, SQL -relational database management system , pymongo